 June 2019

-Abstract: Russian intervention in Ukraine has generated concerns about conflict in the “gray zone” between peace and war.
-Is limited conflict with novel technologies an effective way to subvert deterrence, as many believe, or does it reflect a frustrated reaction to successful deterrence?
-While limited war is not a new phenomenon, most attention has focused on conflict with weaker, irregular actors who have limited means.
-Gray zone conflict, by contrast, involves stronger, nation-state actors who have limited ends.
-There are two reasons why capable actors might choose to employ only a subset of the coercive means they have available.
-Actors may limit themselves for the sake of efficiency if only few means are need to accomplish their objectives.
+Abstract: Russia’s intervention in Ukraine highlighted an emerging phenomenon of conflict in the “gray zone” between peace and war.
+Is limited conflict, leveraging novel tactics and technologies, an effective way to subvert deterrence—as many believe—or does it reflect deterrence success?
+While limited war is nothing new, most attention has focused on conflict with weaker, irregular actors that possess limited means.
+Gray zone conflict, by contrast, involves stronger, nation-state actors with limited ends.
+There are two reasons why capable actors might choose to employ only a subset of their capabilities.
+Actors may limit their efforts for the sake of efficiency if their objectives require only limited means.
 Alternatively, voluntary limits may reflect concerns about the potential risks of escalation.
-This poses a discrimination problem for defenders: aggressors who are motivated by efficiency should escalate if challenged, while actors concerned about deterrence should back down.
-If gray zone conflict is a reaction to deterrence rather than efficiency, furthermore, then its scope and intensity should vary in inverse proportion to the credibility of deterrence.
-Drawing on quantitative and qualitative data on recent Russian aggression, which declines in intensity along an East-West gradient, we find support for the deterrence hypothesis.
-Gray zone conflict is better understood as a reflection of weakness rather than an expression of strength.
+Actions in the gray zone thus pose a discrimination problem: aggressors motivated by efficiency are more inclined to escalate if challenged, while aggressors concerned about deterrence should tend to back down.
+Indeed, if gray zone conflict is a reaction to deterrence, its scope and intensity should vary inversely with the credibility of deterrence.
+Drawing on Russian aggression, we find support for the deterrence hypothesis in qualitative and quantitative data.
+Gray zone conflict is better understood as a reflection of weakness than as an expression of strength.

-Abstract: 221 words
+Abstract: 205 words